filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 }
 ```

-#### ActivateDeals
+#### BatchActivateDeals

 When an SP activates a piece with the existing activation methods,
-deals are activated with the `BatchActivateDeals` method.
+deals are activated with the `BatchActivateDeals` (method 6).
 This method returns the necessary verified allocation IDs to the miner actor.
-The `BatchActivateDeals` method parameters are expanded to include the sector ID for each deal,
+The `BatchActivateDeals` method parameters are expanded to include the sector ID for each deal.
-in order to update the new `ProviderSectors` mapping.
+When activating a deal, the market actors writes it into the new `ProviderSectors` mapping.

 ```
 struct BatchActivateDealsParams {